• Skip to primary navigation

 September 20, 2022 by Andrew Leave a Comment

-Among candy lovers, Mint is a popular flavor and is enjoyed by many people across the globe.
+Among candy lovers, Mint is a popular flavour and is enjoyed by many people across the globe.

 Mint Candy is made with confectioners’ sugar, powdered gelatine, and mint extract to provide a refreshing taste.
 It is easily found in almost every other shop and is available in different sizes and shapes.